CZM - Project Review Coordinator

 CZM strongly encourages pre-application consultation for projects that are subject to federal consistency review.
 CZM staff can provide advance assistance on questions regarding jurisdiction, activities subject to review, contents of the consistency certification and material necessary to commence and complete review, review schedule, and project design and/or operation.
 Pre-application consultation helps to ensure the review procedures are well understood and that the consistency review process occurs in a timely and efficient manner.

-For assistance, please call CZM’s Project Review Coordinator at (617) 626-1050 or email CZM at firstname.lastname@example.org (please specify in the email that you have a federal consistency question)
+For assistance, please call CZM’s Project Review Coordinator at (617) 626-1232 or email email@example.com (please specify in the email that you have a federal consistency question)

 How to apply Apply for Federal Consistency Review

-Please set up a pre-application consultation by calling CZM’s Project Review Coordinator at (617) 626-1050 or emailing CZM at email@example.com (please specify in the email that you have a federal consistency question).
+Please set up a pre-application consultation by emailing CZM’s Project Review Coordinator at firstname.lastname@example.org (please specify in the email that you have a federal consistency question).

 There are no application forms or fees for federal consistency review.
-To initiate the review process, project proponents must submit appropriate materials to:
+To initiate the review process, project proponents must submit appropriate materials.

 Next steps for Apply for Federal Consistency Review